 - Buy online.
 Online shopping is always faster, and more frequently less expensive than other options- it eliminates the payment of employees and is fairly convenient.
 However be wary of scammers selling fake monkeys.
 I would suggest video conferencing before making the purchase to ensure the monkey is real, and to get a general idea of their health via appearance.

 - Look for clearances, coupons and sales when buying generalized supplies.
 Toys, perches and construction materials for the finger monkey’s cage can be caught at great prices if one looks hard enough.

 - Odd as it sounds- having friends is a great.
 Sterilized equipment is a great way to reuse items to make your monkey’s life more comfortable.
 Maybe your neighbor had a parakeet perch that she no longer uses.
 Perhaps your cousin knows a pet store owner that can help you out for some discounted items.
 Networking is important.

 - Expert breeders can come with a lot of benefits, like good condition, safe and healthy little baby.
-The downside is they can be on the more expensive side, private arrangements may have to be made in regards to shipping and legal documents may be necessary for the animal to be handed over to you.
+The downside is they can be on the more expensive side so if you arelooking for a finger monkey for sale, private arrangements may have to be made in regards to shipping and legal documents may be necessary for the animal to be handed over to you.

 Is a Pet Monkey worth it?